cs2-datalab/cs2_datalab_blog/content/project/impacta/index.md

 #   name: Follow
 #   url: https://twitter.com/georgecushen
 # slides: example
-summary: The present work studies the changes in socioeconomic determinants of health and analyzes the evolution in this relationship for the period 2005–2014 in Spain.
+summary: The work studies the changes in socioeconomic determinants of health and analyzes the evolution in this relationship for the period 2005–2014 in Spain.
 tags:
 - Health
 - Social Determinants